Tips for Preventing Birth Defects

 The Importance of a Good Prenatal

-It’s no surprise that this is our first recommendation!
-A high-quality prenatal vitamin with folate is key to early fetal development and can help in the prevention of birth defects.
+It’s no surprise that this is our first recommendation that can help prevent birth defects!
+A high-quality prenatal vitamin with folate is key to early fetal development and can help you avoid birth defects during pregnancy.
 MTHR folate, which is what we use in our prenatals, is preferable to folic acid for its bioavailability.
 Taking prenatal vitamins prior to conception has been shown to reduce the chance of irregularities such as neural tube defects, heart defects, limb deformities, and cleft palate, according to research published in the Journal of Obstetrics and Gynecology Canada.

 You’ll probably recognize some of the following recommendations from your OB visits, but maybe you’ve always wondered why exactly you need to avoid these things.
 It’s all about preventing infections that may lead to birth defects (in rare cases, so please don’t worry!).